marbl/canu/documentation/source/parameter-reference.rst

 .. _contigFilter:

 contigFilter <minReads, integer=2> <minLength, integer=0> <singleReadSpan, float=1.0> <lowCovSpan, float=0.5> <lowCovDepth, integer=5>
-  A contig that meeds any of the following conditions is flagged as 'unassembled' and removed from further consideration:
+  A contig that needs any of the following conditions is flagged as 'unassembled' and removed from further consideration:
     - fewer than minReads reads (default 2)
     - shorter than minLength bases (default 0)